WkCpBe/counter-strike-2-configuration/README.md

 ## Installation

-Copy the files from this repository and paste them into your Counter-Strike 2 configuration directory located here:
+Copy all of the files from this repository except for "LAUNCH_OPTIONS.txt" and paste them into your Counter-Strike 2 configuration directory located here:

 `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg`